jangari/PDF-indexer/README.md

 satire	11, 15
 ```

 The user will then need to undertake some post-processing to prepare this text for their publisher.
-They will need to separate it into alphabetic blocks, correct the ordering of page ranges (see limitations below), and construct any desired (sub)-heading hierarchy.
-They should also conduct thorough quality control before submitting the index to their publisher.
+They will need to separate it into alphabetic blocks, construct any desired (sub)-heading hierarchy, and they should also conduct thorough quality control before submitting the index to their publisher.
+PDF Indexer only collates and sorts the indexes from a single page reference per line, to a proper index style with an index reference and a list of page references.

 ### Synopsis